 Ref Standard XR-506 Imaging of Patients with Additional Requirements Quality statement Guidelines are in use covering the imaging of patients who require additional support during their examination.
 Outcome measure The service can demonstrate compliance with national and local guidelines for the imaging of patients with additional requirements through audit of the standard operating procedure (SOP).
-Indicative inputs • The SOP should recognise that patients with additional requirements include (but are not limited to): a.
+Indicative inputs The SOP should recognise that patients with additional requirements include (but are not limited to): a.
 Patients with neurodiverse conditions b.
 Patients with dementia c.
 Vulnerable adults d.
 Vulnerable children e.
 Patients with chronic conditions, for example cancer, heart disease and so on. f.
 Patients with mobility challenges, especially challenges unrelated to their imaging examination g.
 Patients with communication difficulties (see also XR-106) h.
 Patients suffering with claustrophobia i.
 Patients with anxiety or similar conditions that may change their focus on the current environment j.
 Patients with hidden conditions.
 The SOP should include as a minimum: k.
-Arrangements, where known in advance, for ensuring that appointment times are appropriately established when time and capacity is available I. A recognition that patients with additional requirements may not always be identified in advance Mathematical and the second state of the second state n.
+Arrangements, where known in advance, for ensuring that appointment times are appropriately established when time and capacity is available I. A recognition that patients with additional requirements may not always be identified in advance m.
+A process whereby patients with additional requirements can identify their needs for additional support to staff in a confidential manner n.
 Arrangements for appointment times to reflect the needs of patients who require a quieter environment o.
 Arrangements for any additional time requirements during procedures p.
 Processes for staff training to recognise the need for support for these patients.
 The SOP should indicate minimum expected levels of achievement.
 The service should audit compliance with this QS regularly.
 Notes: Audit is not sufficient alone to demonstrate compliance with this QS.
 Reviewers will want to identify improvements made to the service for patients who have additional needs.
-2. This QS reflects the additional measures required in the processes and procedures of the service to support patients.
+This QS reflects the additional measures required in the processes and procedures of the service to support patients.
 It is not intended to replace the imaging protocols for the examination.
 XR-106 relates to communication aids and XR-107 relates to environmental considerations.
 3. The SOP should make reference to the SoR Patient Public and Practitioner Partnerships within Imaging and Radiotherapy: Guiding Principles (2018) .
 4. Compliance with this QS may be met with more than one SOP.
-5. Reviewers will want to understand how feedback from the patient partnership described in XR-109 informs development and improvement in compliance with this QS.
+Reviewers will want to understand how feedback from the patient partnership described in XR-109 informs development and improvement in compliance with this QS.